thanhphongdo/parse-server-ts/README.md

 * You now have a database named "dev" that contains your Parse data
 * Install ngrok and you can test with devices

+### For Production Enviroment

+* Make sure you have at least Node 4.3. `node --version`
+* Clone this repo and change directory to it.
+* `npm install` or `yarn install`
+* Install mongo locally using http://docs.mongodb.org/master/tutorial/install-mongodb-on-os-x/
+* Run `mongo` to connect to your database, just to make sure it's working.
+Once you see a mongo prompt, exit with Control-D
+* Run `npm build`
+* Start server `ENV=prod node ./build/index.js`

 ### Getting Started With Heroku + mLab Development

 #### With the Heroku Button